0 2025/categories-0711

 Here, join

-simply flattens the list, and return
+simply flattens the list by one level, and return

 returns a singleton list